MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

 Starting in Visual Studio 2022 17.12, you can double-click on an absolute path to a file in the output window to open that file in Visual Studio.
 The source code must be part of the Visual Studio solution and the path in the output window must be an absolute path.
 This works when building Unreal Engine projects in Visual Studio or other types of projects.

 The following screenshot shows the output window for a build of the LyraStarterGame sample.
-The user has double-clicked on the warning from `LyraCharacter.generated.h`.
-Because the absolute path to that file is provided, double-clicking it opened the file in the editor.
+The user double-clicked on a warning from `LyraCharacter.generated.h`.
+Because the absolute path to that file is provided, the file opens in the editor.

 :::image type="content" source="../media/vs-unreal-engine-output-window.png" alt-text="A screenshot of the Visual Studio output window.
 The LyraCharacter.generated.h file is highlighted because the absolute path is specified and the user double-clicked it to open the LyrCharacter.generated.h file." lightbox="../media/vs-unreal-engine-output-window.png":::